 Natalia has been bookkeeping for 20 years.
 She successfully handled all banking activities for a tax relief company in Agoura Hills, CA, before making her transition to Elements of Earth and Energy, Inc.

-Jeff has been developing and constructing affordable housing for farmers and seniors full time for a general contractor, since 2016.
-These projects are funded in part via USDA Farm Labor Housing Loans.
-These mid-rise apartments and single family residential subdivisions are certified as Zero Net Energy by U.S. Department of Energy (DOE), Water Sense, Energy Star and Indoor airPLUS by Environmental Protection Agency (EPA) and LEED Platinum by U.S. Green Building Council.
-He works directly with the Developer in procuring Utility contracts and providing information to stakeholders and with Engineers, Architects, Utilities and Cities’ Building and Planning Departments from plan development to project completion of operations.
-He spends his days planning, monitoring, and supervising all facets of the construction process for five simultaneous projects; maintaining liaison with the design team and developer regarding the project progress and changes; managing external engineers, and sub-contractors; working closely with internal design, administration, finance, and supply chain groups to insure that projects are brought in on-schedule and on-budget and insuring 100% customer satisfaction.
+Mr. Trirogoff spent time developing and constructing affordable housing for farmers and seniors full time for a general contractor from 2016-2019.
+These projects were funded in part via USDA Farm Labor Housing Loans.
+These mid-rise apartments and single family residential subdivisions were certified as Zero Net Energy by U.S. Department of Energy (DOE), Water Sense, Energy Star and Indoor airPLUS by Environmental Protection Agency (EPA) and LEED Platinum by U.S. Green Building Council.
+He worked directly with the nonprofit Developer in procuring Utility contracts and providing information to stakeholders and with Engineers, Architects, Utilities and Cities’ Building and Planning Departments from plan development to project completion of operations.
+He spent his days planning, monitoring, and supervising all facets of the construction process for five simultaneous projects; maintaining liaison with the design team and developer regarding the project progress and changes; managing external engineers, and sub-contractors; working closely with internal design, administration, finance, and supply chain groups to ensure that projects are brought in on-schedule and on-budget.

 From 2012-2016, Mr. Trirogoff was the trainer and mentor in advanced building performance for SCE, SoCalGas, ICF and the Energy Upgrade California - a statewide energy management initiative to help Californians take action to save energy and conserve natural resources.
 He mentored participating contractors and energy professional in advanced home performance and energy audits to help improve a building's health and safety, indoor air quality, comfort, durability and energy efficiency.